 In this study, 51 cases of chronic lymphoid neoplasms were identified, demonstrating a male predominance with a sex ratio of 1.4.
 The mean age of the patients was 57.02 years, with a range of 25 to 84 years.
 The most common clinical manifestations were lymphadenopathy and splenomegaly, which were observed in 43% and 25% of patients, respectively.

-From a hematological perspective, the complete blood count analysis revealed lymphocytosis, with an average lymphocyte count of 90,746/mm³ (reference range: 5,205–494,190/mm³).
+From a haematological perspective, the complete blood count analysis revealed lymphocytosis, with an average lymphocyte count of 90,746/mm³ (reference range: 5,205–494,190/mm³).
 Notably, 53% of patients exhibited lymphocyte counts exceeding 50,000/mm³, while 52% had counts surpassing 100,000/mm³.
-Cytological examination showed a monomorphic population of lymphocytes in blood smears, characterized by mature lymphocytes with variable features.
+Cytological examination showed revealed a monomorphic population of lymphocytes in blood smears, characterized by mature lymphocytes with variable features.
 Predominantly, these cells were small to medium in size, with a thin basophilic cytoplasmic rim, large nuclei containing dense chromatin, and nuclear shadows (Gumprecht shadows).
 Additionally, atypical lymphocytes were identified, including monocytoid cells, prolymphocytes (which featured prominent nucleoli), cloverleaf-shaped nuclei, and vacuolated cytoplasm.

 Immunophenotyping by flow cytometry identified a population of mature cells characterized by strong CD45 fluorescence.
 The mean CD45+ cell count was 87,000/mm³ (± 70,086).
 B-cell monoclonality was predominant, with kappa light chain clonality detected in 63% (26 out of 42) of cases.
 Regarding T-cell proliferations, all cases expressed CD3+ and CD4+ markers and were of the TCRαβ subtype.
 All these data are summarized in Table 1.
 Overall, 82% (42 cases) were classified as B-cell proliferations, while 18% (9 cases) were identified as T-cell proliferations.